SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart/README.md

 - Markers
 - Error Bars

-If you want to keep the IBCS style theme you can download it [📥 here]() and upload it in your report.
+If you want to keep the IBCS style theme you can download it [at this link](https://github.com/SteCiu01/Power-BI-Visual-Templates/blob/main/IBCS%20Style%20Column%20Chart/Files/Theme_IBCS.json) and upload it in your report.

+### Final Considerations

+After completing the six steps, your IBCS-style column chart should be fully functional and ready for use across all your measures.
+This template offers maximum flexibility: you can control which measures appear on each report page by either hiding them from the slicer or selecting a single measure using the Measure column of the IBCS-Column-Chart-Measures-Selector as a visual-level filter.
+You can also choose between time-based trends or Actual vs. SPLY comparisons for specific categories.

+The only minor limitation is that you may need to fine-tune the colors of the bars and variance indicators depending on your report theme, as color settings cannot be fully automated via the measure-based color logic.
+This can easily be corrected using the IBCS theme included with the template.

+Replicating this template in your own report is quick: depending on the number of measures, it should take no more than 5–10 minutes.
+Once set up, the template ensures a consistent IBCS-compliant visual design while allowing seamless scalability for additional measures and future analyses.

+Please let me know in case of bugs and/or improvements, I am more than ope to have some cooperations.